quadram-institute-bioscience/dadaist2/docs/pages/dadaist2.md

 ## Source code and documentation
 The program is freely available at [https://quadram-institute-bioscience.github.io/dadaist2](https://quadram-institute-bioscience.github.io/dadaist2) released under the MIT licence.
-The website contains further DOCUMENTATION.
+The website contains the full _DOCUMENTATION_ and we recommend checking for updates.